aspoudel/Perceptron/README.md

 # Perceptron
-A simple handmade neuron of a neural network made using the sign functino as the activation function.
+A simple handmade neuron of a neural network made using the sign function as the activation function.